ovelindstrom/ovelindstrom.github.io/_posts/en/2024-09-26-nomalizing.md

 Soon came abruptly a couple of days ago, when I snapped my chain.
 Luckily for me, about 200 meters from my LBS.
 So I went in and got a new chain and a quick-link from the shelf and paid for it.
 Totally ignoring the rest of the drivetrain.
 Becaue that is what you do when you normalize a behaviour.

 Snow White had other ideas yesterday.
 I could run in gears 1, 2, 7 and 8 on the cassette and the middle gear on the front sprocket.
-Not a pleasant commute when I was either un to low gear or to high.
-And any gears in between caused a chaing that jumped a cog or two.
+Not a pleasant commute when I was either to low geared or to high.
+And any gears in between made the chain jump a cog or two.

 Luckily for me, I have the great LBS, (Tellus Cykel & Motor)[https://telluscykel.se/], on my way home.
 So I dropped Snow White into the hands of the mechanics there and walked the rest of the way home.

 And today I could pick her up, with a fresh drievetrain, a new gear-wire and housing, the derailleur hanger straightend and some other small stuff.

-And now everything is smooth as silk again.
+Now everything is smooth as silk again.
 The gearchanges are distinct and instant.
 The bike is silent when pedalling.
 I got a new Snow White.

 Yeh, the "bike dwarfs" at my LBS know how to dig for gold, but now I have a couple of years left on that bike.